-One of the more popular variations on this chicken soup recipe is to replace the egg noddles with penne.
+One of the more popular variations on this chicken soup recipe is to replace egg noodles with penne.

-Tip: Penne, however, may take a bit longer to soften when added into the slow cooker at the end of cooking.
+PRO TIP: Penne, however, may take a bit longer to soften when added to the slow cooker at the end of cooking.

-This chicken noodle soup is one of the easiest recipes you’ll ever make!
+This chicken noodle soup with great homemade taste is one of the easiest soup recipes you'll ever make!

-First, begin by preparing your chicken breast by trimming off any excess skin or fat.
+STEP 1 - Place Ingredients in the Crockpot.
+First, begin by preparing your boneless skinless chicken breasts by trimming off any excess skin or fat.

-Pour the chicken broth over the ingredients and stir gently to combine—cover and cook on low for 6-8 hours or high for 3-4 hours.
+STEP 2 - Add Broth and Cook.
+Pour the chicken broth over the ingredients and stir gently to combine—cover and cook on low heat for 6-8 hours or high setting for 3-4 hours.

+STEP 3 - Shred Chicken.
 Remove the chicken from the Crockpot and shred it.
-Next, you will remove the bay leaf from the slow cooker and return your chicken to the slow cooker and stir.
+Next, remove the bay leaf from the slow cooker, return your chicken to the slow cooker, and stir.

-Add the egg noodles and stir, then cook for an additional 20-30 minutes.
+STEP 4 - Add Noodles.
+Add the dry egg noodles and stir, then cook for an additional 20-30 minutes.

-When the pasta is tender, you will add lemon juice (the secret ingredient for the best flavor) and stir, then serve with freshly minced or dried parsley and a bit of black pepper and salt to taste.
+STEP 5 - Add Lemon.
+When the pasta is tender, you will add lemon juice (the secret ingredient for the best flavor) and stir, then serve with freshly minced or dried or fresh parsley and a bit of black pepper and salt to taste.

-- For healthier soup, use low-sodium chicken broth (or stock).
+- For a healthier bowl of chicken noodle soup, use low-sodium chicken broth (or stock).

-- For the best flavor, add the lemon juice at the end of cooking.
+- For the best flavor, add lemon juice at the end of cooking.